-38. In summary, we find that given the complexity of calculating pay and allowances, while the rules and regulations for implementation of 6th CPC had adequate safeguards to ensure that the most beneficial option was worked out adopted for each Individual, this has not been implemented with requisite seriousness and commitment Respondents, in particular the PAO(OR) were the custodians to ensure this.
-This in serious resulted financial implications individuals including loss of pay and allowances whilst in service and on retirement This has also resulted in financial loss to those who transited to 7th CPC with incorrect fixation of pay in the 6th CPC.
+38. In summary, we find that given the complexity of calculating pay and allowances, while the rules and regulations for implementation of 6th CPC had adequate safeguards to ensure that the most beneficial option was worked out adopted for beneficial option was worked out adopted for each Individual, this has not been implemented with requisite seriousness and commitment by the Respondents, in particular the PAO(OR) who were the custodians to ensure this.
+This has resulted in serious financial implications to individuals including loss of pay and allowances whilst in service and on retirement This has also resulted in financial loss to those who transited to 7th CPC with incorrect fixation of pay in the 6th CPC.
 The only ground for denial of the most beneficial pay scale to the applicants and many others who are similarly placed is that either the individuals did not exercise an option for pay fixation, or they exercised it late, beyond the perceived stipulated period.
-In the given circumstances, the respondents themselves should have taken steps to remove this anomaly, and ease out the Issue for the serving soldiers, many of whom may not be knowledgeable about the Intricacies of these calculations, in the full knowledge that that no one will ever knowingly opt for a less beneficial option.
-We emphasise the fact that it's the responsibility of the Respondents and the service authority to look after the interests of its own subordinate personnel.
-39. In view of the above, the three OAs under consideration are allowed and we direct Respondents to: -
+In circumstances, the respondents themselves should have taken steps to remove this anomaly, and ease out the Issue for the serving soldiers, many of whom may not be knowledgeable about the Intricacies of these calculations, in the full knowledge that that no one will ever knowingly opt for a less beneficial option.
+We emphasise the fact that it's the responsibility of the Respondents and the service authority to look after the interests of own subordinate versonnel.
+39. In view of the above, the three OAs under consideration are allowed and we direct the Respondents